Cosenza Calcio: Nuova Cosenza Calcio

 In mid-2011 the club was refounded as Nuova Cosenza Calcio and restarted from Serie D After a mediocre start, they sacked coach Enzo Patania and hired Tommaso Napoli.
 They won nine and drew seven without a loss to finish the regular season in second place to HinterReggio in Group I and entered in the promotion playoffs.
 They won six in a row to become champions of the playoffs.
 The club won the promotion playoffs by beating SandonàJesoloCalcio 3–2 in the final, but not being automatically promoted shall remain still in Serie D.

 On 5 August 2013, the team announced that it was promoted to the professional league, Lega Pro Seconda Divisione.
 Circa 2013 the club refer itself simply as Cosenza Calcio, a name change in Italian Chamber of Commerce was done some time later.

 Cosenza was promoted again to the unified 2014–15 Lega Pro after ending the 2013–14 Lega Pro Seconda Divisione season in fourth place.
 The team mathematically secured the promotion in March 2014.

 In 2018, Cosenza promoted to Serie B.

+Culture

+Supporters

+The Cosenza ultras are notable within Italian football for maintaining a consistent left-wing and anti-fascist identity, in contrast to many other Italian clubs whose supporters skew to the right.

+The political character of Cosenza's supporters dates back to the emergence of its ultra culture in the 1980s.
+The influence of the extra-parliamentary left was strong from the outset, reflected in the names adopted by early groups (fedayn, front line, ultras), with the movement taking the form of a left-wing rebel spontaneism with Anarchist traits, organised without formal hierarchies or leaders.
+The Cosenza ultras avow a left-wing anarchism and see themselves as opponents of political corruption in their own city and as a resistance to neo-fascism and "territorial discrimination" against the Mezzogiorno.

+This political identity has been expressed through social action; In 1986, ultras volunteered to establish a soup kitchen, the Franciscan cenacle, which became a daily meeting point serving the city's most destitute.
+The Cosenza ultras squatted buildings confiscated from the mafia, providing accommodation for hundreds of immigrants and destitute Italians, opened a food bank for the poor, and created Italy's first play-park for disabled children.
+The ultras also occupied the first social centre in the city, eventually securing a permanent space known as the Gramna, home to a boxing gym, a community publishing house, and other associations.
+Claudio Dionesalvi, one of the founders of the Cosenza ultra group "New Guard" in 1986, has described how the Cosenza supporters sought to offer an alternative to the dominant political trends of the time, generating significant forms of existential revolt in a city shaped by clientelism, organised crime and political corruption.
+An internationalist dimension is also present at Cosenza: the curva has welcomed Kurdish refugees and displayed flags of the Kurdistan Workers' Party and Abdullah Ocalan, under the banner "a land without borders for a curve with a thousand flags".